What is The Discount Rate in Commercial Real Estate?

 In this article, we will describe what the discount rate is, how it is calculated, why it matters in commercial real estate, and how it is used to determine the present value of a series of cash flows.
 By the end, readers will have the information needed to use the discount rate technique as part of their own investment due diligence process.

 At First National Realty Partners, we use the discount rate as part of the underwriting process in all of our deals.
 Doing so helps us to identify the opportunities that have the highest chance of a profitable return for our investors.
-To learn more about our current investment opportunities, click here.
+Visit our current investment opportunities page to learn more.

 Discount Rate Definition